 Indonesia may issue regulations on social media e-commerce this week

-"We just...decided on the use of social media for e-commerce.
-Tomorrow it will perhaps come out," Widodo, who is commonly known as Jokowi, said in a streamed video address on Monday.
+"We just... decided on the use of social media for e-commerce.
+Tomorrow it will perhaps come out," Mr Widodo, who is commonly known as Jokowi, said in a streamed video address on Monday.

 "What the people are expecting is that the advancement of technology can create new economic potential, not kill existing economies."